gologme/log/README.md

 log.EnableLevel("trace")
 ```

-Once these levels are enabled, calls to the info, warn, or debug loggers will
+Once these levels are enabled, calls to the info, warn, debug, or trace loggers
-print out just like they do for the Print and Fatal built-in loggers.
+will print out just like they do for the Print and Fatal built-in loggers.
 The
 functions / methods definitions that are defined for each level, match exactly
 the ones defined in the built-in package.
 The new functions/methods are called:
 ```